OPEN UNIVERSITY MALAYSIA

 OUM has a Learner Management System (LMS) which is one of the most updated in Malaysia.

-students access to as many e-books, e-jounals as they need -- 40,000 books
+access to as many e-books, e-journals as they need -- 40,000 books and over

 OUMís admission criteria the same as those for other private universities.
 As a private university, OUM admission criteria is controlled by LAN.
 But LAN has given us some flexibility.

 For a diploma course, student require only three SPM credits, that applies also to other IPTS.